 Kill Bill Volume 1 ended my adoration of Quentin Tarantino.
 The primary reason for this is because the film felt like an excessive exercise in directional flexing as opposed to being thematically and narratively interesting.
 In fact, one could argue that this purposeful given the simple nature of the story and its overarching theme of revenge.
 However, on this viewing, the true revelation of Tarantino’s fourth film is that it is one of those films that falls apart due to a varied amount of problems.
 Firstly, the film seems overstretched to the point of tedium.
 In reality, the film only covers two people on The Bride’s (Uma Thurman) kill list.
-Moreover, one of these people in dealt with in a ten-minute sequence.
+Moreover, one of these people is dealt with in a ten-minute sequence.

 What is left is a creative, flashy if ultimately inane and futile sequences devoted to developing O-Ren Ishii.
 (Lucy Liu) While one could see Tarantino’s reasoning for these scenes, they prove to be pointless.
-None of Ishii’s established skills are utilised in her final fight with The Bride.
+None of Ishii’s established skills is utilised in her final fight with The Bride.
 Nor does the information about her underlings have any bearings on their confrontations with Uma Thurman’s character in the finale.

 At one moment, it appears like a grungy revenge picture in the style of 70s grindhouse fare like The Last House on the Left.
 At other times, it appears like a traditional martial arts film.
 And the large scale battle at the end feels like a video game.
 As a result of this Volume 1 marks Tarantino’s least engaging and fascinating interpretation of schlocky and often overlooked genre fare.
 Even Tarantino’s craft holds little interest.
 The visually stunning ending sword battle is cut like a Sergio Leone sequence, complete with a strong emphasis on mundane sounds.
 But, ultimately, it is the case of too little too late at that point in the picture.